vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 - TKIP (Temporal Key Integrity Giao thức)
     - WEP was found to be vulnerable, but Không dây hardware at the time was built to use WEP
     - A temporary solution was needed until a new STANDARD was created and a new HARDWARE was built
-    - TKIP adds various Bảo mật FEATURES:
+    - TKIP adds various Security FEATURES:
         - A MIC (Message Integrity Check) is added to protect the integrity of messages
         - A KEY MIXING ALGORITHM is used to create a unique WEP key for every Khung
         - The INITIALIZATION VECTOR is doubled in length from 24 bits to 48 bits, making BRUTE-FORCE attacks much more difficult